Elektrobit/ebcl_template/docs/examples/rdb2.md

 The minimal RDB2 _systemd_ example image is contained in the folder _images/arm64/nxp/rdb2/systemd_.
 This image defines a minimal working RDB2 image, and provides only _systemd_, _udev_ and _util-linux_ in the userland.

+## EBcL RDB2 systemd server image

+The folder _images/arm64/nxp/rdb2/systemd/server_ contains a Raspberry Pi server like image for the RDB2 board.
+This image comes with and SSH server, apt, and mtd-utils.

 ## EBcL RDB2 crinit image

 The minimal RDB2 _crinit_ example image is contained in the folder _images/arm64/nxp/rdb2/crinit_.
 This image defines a minimal working RDB2 image, and provides only _crinit_ in the userland.